Topolnița Cave

 The cave was first historically documented in 1880 by V. Dumitrescu.
-The first serious attempt at scientific exploration was made in 1956 by Professor Sever Popescu of Turnu Severin.
+The first serious attempt at scientific exploration was made in 1956 by Sever Popescu of Turnu Severin.
 Finally, specialists from the Emil Racoviță Institute of Speleology at the Romanian Academy began true systematic exploration in 1962.

 Description

 Topolnița Cave is located at 30 km from Drobeta-Turnu Severin, between the villages of Marga and Cireșu.
 It has at least four entrances.
 The cave's primary entrance is in the central part of the Mehedinți Plateau, where the Topolnița River plunges 50 m down into the earth.
 The river later emerges farther downstream at the foot of a hill.

 Topolnița Cave has a huge number of passages and galleries arranged over five floors, many of which have attracted fanciful names as a result of the speleothems that have formed in them.
 One of the largest galleries, at 1570 m long, is named the Racoviță Gallery in honor of Emil Racoviță, a noted Romanian explorer.
 Approximately 100–150 m from the entrance is the Bat's Gallery, containing a bat colony and a large guano heap.
 Other features within the cave include lakes, waterfalls, rapids, and massive forests of stalactites and stalagmites.
 Neolithic remains have also been found within the cave.